Peaks are preserved under run-sorting: Descents in a permutation after run-sort

 \subsection{A recursion which tracks peak-values after run-sort}

 We have a recursive structure of permutations and peak-values described in \cref{lem:insertNforPeaks}.
-Our goal is now to describe an analogous recursive structure for permutations, but now keeping track of peak-values after run-sorting.
-Again we shall keep track of where $n$ is inserted, and have five cases corresponding to the cases in \cref{lem:insertNforPeaks}.
-However, some operations will be more complicated, and we shall employ some operations on runs which are reminiscent of crossover on strands of DNA.
+Our goal is now to describe an analogous recursive structure for permutations, but now keeping track of the set of peak-values after run-sorting.
+Again we keep track of the position where $n$ is inserted, and have five cases corresponding to the cases in \cref{lem:insertNforPeaks}.
+However, some operations are more complicated, and we employ some operations on runs which are reminiscent of crossover on strands of DNA.
+A rough overview of our approach is given in \cref{fig:fiveCasesBijFig}.